-- School based Student Protection training through workshops and seminars provided by the Principal - Display Student Protection Fact Sheet in P&C areas of operation and also with the Volunteer Register or refer to the location where the Student Protection Fact sheet is displayed.
+- Mandatory All-Staff Training as provided by the Principal. - Display Student Protection Fact Sheet in P&C areas of operation and also with the Volunteer Register or refer to the location where the Student Protection Fact sheet is displayed.

 Management